lucarei/position-estimation-ros/README.md

 3. run calibration script.

-TEST CAMERA CALIB WITH ARUCO
-sudo apt install ros-noetic-aruco-ros
+The calibration can be done with a ROS compliant tool.

-rosrun camera_calibration cameracalibrator.py --size 7x4 --square 0.35 image:=/usb_cam/image_raw/
+>rosrun camera_calibration cameracalibrator.py --size 7x4 --square 0.35 image:=/usb_cam/image_raw/

 The GUI will show you the chessboard architecture with points and colors.
 It automatically saves images increasing different parameters: skew, size, x, y.
 When the software recognize a lot of different images (40 in my case), you are able to calibrate the camera and obtain the different matrices.
 Ther are saved as 'tar.gz' file in /tmp/ folder.

-(ost.yaml file is in the calibrationdata.tar.gz file saved during the calibraton process)
+> ost.yaml file is in the calibrationdata.tar.gz file saved during the calibraton process

+To extract the file:

 > tar -xvzf calibrationdata.tar.gz -C /home/luca/Desktop/